How to make your org chart the best resource for employees

 Basic elements of an org chart

 Org charts are essential to organizing a company workforce and helping employees understand where their role fits into the larger organizational structure.
-As obvious as it seems, there are a few basic elements that must be included on your org chart before you can turn it into an all-in-one employee resource.
+You need a few basic elements in your org chart before you can turn it into an all-in-one employee resource.

-- Employee name: Include each employee’s first and last name, as well as what they prefer to be called by their colleagues.
+- Employee name: Include each employee’s first and last name, as well as what they prefer their colleagues to call them.

 - Job title: Add the employee’s official role at the company.

-- Photo: Put a name to a face when you insert a professional image.
+- Photo: Put a face to a name when you insert a professional image.

 - Contact information: List their email address, phone number, and other methods of contact.

 Do you still need to create your company org chart?
-Leverage your employee data and get started without having to start from scratch with Lucidchart.
+Leverage your employee data and get started without having to begin from scratch with Lucidchart.